Appendix: Health and Safety (Enforcing Authority) Regulations 1998: A-Z guide to allocation

 Leisure/cultural activities LA Schedule 1 para 9 allocates a wide range of premises to LAs for example sports facilities, cinemas, circuses, racecourses, riding schools etc. Cultural activities will include non- educational pursuits such as dance schools, other than those attached to schools.

 HSE Where the main purpose of the premises is educational or vocational training similar to that provided in the mainstream educational system, such premises will remain with HSE including their evening use for leisure purposes.
-If the premise is owned by LA then HSE.
+If the premises is owned by LA then HSE.
+Also see LAC 22/10.

 Marinas LA/HSE LA unless boat building/repair or the premises is a dock.